Zebec Card

 Oceania: Australia, New Zealand, Papua New Guinea, Vanuatu

-While Zebec markets its program as "global," availability may vary by card tier, and users should verify current availability at the time of application.
+Notable exclusions across all tiers include countries under U.S. sanctions and jurisdictions with strict crypto bans.
+While Zebec markets its program as available in 210 countries/territories, availability may vary by card tier, and users should verify current availability at the time of application.

 Compliance and Security